| Overall Grade: | B |

-Somewhere In Time is rated PG:
+Somewhere In Time Parent Guide

 There are two very significant days in the life of Richard Collier (Christopher Reeve).
 Both involve his career and a woman.